FCC Rules on Captioning Quality | | April 13, 2016

 - Completeness: To the greatest extent possible, closed captioning must run from the beginning to the end of the program.

-- Placement: The closed captions must not other important visual content, including faces, featured text, graphics, credits, and any other essential to understanding the program’s content.
+- Placement: The closed captions must not obscure other important visual content, including faces, featured text, graphics, credits, and any other essential to understanding the program’s content.

 In addition, the FCC mandated that video programmers ensure that prerecorded programs were close captioned by offline caption editors, using an offline closed captioning workflow, with very few exceptions.